Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group

 \subsection{An arithmetic criterion for hyperelliptic descent}

-Using some notions from~\cite{debdou}, we can now characterize arithmetically when $\Xm$ allows a hyperelliptic descent.
-Denote the quotient $\Xm / G$ by $B$.
-By construction, $B$ has a canonical Weil descent datum.
-Let $B_0$ be the corresponding model over $k$; it depends only on the $K$-isomorphism class of $\Xm$.
-It is well-known (\emph{cf.}\ the discussion in~\cite[Section 2.9]{debdou}) that the existence of a $k$-rational point on $B_0$ implies that $\Xm$ descends. \begin{theorem} Let $\Xm$ be a hyperelliptic curve over $K$ of genus $g$ and with geometric automorphism group $G$ whose field of moduli for the extension $K | k$ equals $k$.
-Then $\Xm$ descends hyperelliptically if and only if the canonical model $B_0$ of the quotient $B = \Xm / G$ has a $k$-rational point. \end{theorem} \begin{proof} If there exists a hyperelliptic descent, then $B_0$ has a rational point.
-Indeed, the curve $B_0$ can then be obtained as the quotient of $\PP^1_k$ by the reduced automorphism group of the hyperelliptic descent.
-Note that this group is defined over $k$, though its elements might not be.
+We can now characterize arithmetically whether a hyperelliptic curve $\Xm$ allows a hyperelliptic descent.
+Denote the quotient $\Xm / G$ by $\Bm$.
+By construction, $\Bm$ has a canonical Weil descent datum.
+Let $\Bm_0$ be the corresponding model over $k$; its $k$-isomorphism class depends only on the $K$-isomorphism class of $\Xm$.
+It is well-known (\emph{cf.}\ the discussion in~\cite[Cor.2.3]{debes-emsalem}) that the existence of a $k$-rational point on $\Bm_0$ implies that $\Xm$ descends.

+\begin{theorem} Let $\Xm$ be a hyperelliptic curve over $K$ of genus $g$ whose field of moduli for the extension $K | k$ equals $k$.
+Let $\Gbar$ be the reduced automorphism group of $\Xm$.
+Then $\Xm$ descends hyperelliptically if and only if the canonical model $\Bm_0$ of the quotient $\Bm = \Xm / G$ has a $k$-rational point. \end{theorem} \begin{proof} If $\Xm$ admits a hyperelliptic descent $\Xm_0$, then $\Bm_0$ has a rational point.
+Indeed, the curve $\Bm_0$ can then be obtained as the quotient of $Q_0 = \Xm_0 / \iota_0 \cong \PP^1$ by the reduced automorphism group $\Gbar_0$ of $X_0$.
+Note that $\Gbar_0$ is defined over $k$, though its individual elements might not be.